 - Our proprietary products will take advantage of advanced AWS features.
 (P)

-OS: Unless otherwise noted, all of the below listed efforts are expected to be open source.
+Unless otherwise noted, all of the below listed efforts are expected to be open source.

 - Tooling upgrades:

 - Splitting the code base into separate projects.

 - Microsoft will likely disable SMB1 / CIFS in a future service pack.
 We have been exploring alternative approaches to meet this use case.
 See the discussion SMB2 / SMB3 server support.

 - We have evaluated supporting SMBv3, which would be a very large effort, but we do not consider it a good fit for content management use cases.
 A content management system does a lot more than a file server.

 - Our current plan is to improve our support for the WebDAV protocol to address many of the concerns listed in that referenced thread and make our implementation more reliable and performant.
 We believe this will meet most use cases for which people want content management through a shared network drive.
 The remaining use cases are better met with a dedicated desktop client such as Alfresco Desktop Sync or a partner solution such as Xenit's Fred.

 - We need to better understand how our products are used so that we can invest in the right areas.